git-ginwook/contactMgmtPy/README.md

 ### [5] sync account with Reminders App
 User can sync reminders from Reminders App to display individual reminder tasks in a contact detail through `contacts option [2]`. \
 User only needs to sync **once**.

+### [6] download all contacts
+User can download all contact details as a csv file, which the user can specify the filename.

+### [7] search
+User can search for a specific contact providing an attribute name (e.g., `contact_id`, `f_name`, `company`) and a search value.
+The search will ignore case sensitivity and look for attribute value(s) that contains the search value.

 ## Communication Contract for two microservices
 ### 1. handshake microservice